ci4rail/docs/docs/user-docs/_quick-start-guide/quick-start-guide.md

 ---
 # Welcome

 > Congratulations: You made the right decision on deciding for Ci4Rail's products.
-Welcome to the user documentation
+Welcome to the user documentation.

 This section gives you guidance to get started in less then 30 minutes.
 You can expect all necessary information on equipment and a step by step walk-through to make your first experience with ***ModuCop*** and ***EdgeFarm***.